kevinbowen777/message-board/docs/index.rst

    :backlinks: top
    :depth: 2

-message_board is a simple text posting application built with the Django web framework
+message-board is a simple text posting application built with the Django web framework

 Features
 --------